mariopweb/joomla-elementary-template/README.md

 ## Module style
 <br />Modules are embed inside Bootstrap card component, so they can be styled freely with appropriate classes.

-##### For styling the module (title + content)
+<br />**For styling the module (title + content):**
-use Module Class Suffix present in the module's parameters ("Module settings > Advanced")
+<br />use Module Class Suffix present in the module's parameters ("Module settings > Advanced")
-##### For styling the header itself
+<br />**For styling the header itself:**
-use Header Class present in the module's parameters ("Module settings > Advanced").
+<br />use Header Class present in the module's parameters ("Module settings > Advanced").

 For example:
-If you want your module (header + content) to have: backgroundcolor: blue & text-color: white & border:0 <br />use: bg-primary text-white border-0
+If you want your module (header + content) to have: backgroundcolor: blue & text-color: white & border:0
+use: bg-primary text-white border-0

-If you want your module title to have: backgroundcolor: grey & text-color: black<br />use: bg-light text-dark
+If you want your module title to have: backgroundcolor: grey & text-color: black
+use: bg-light text-dark

 **Important**: when typing the classes inside the appropriate fields pay your attention to the leading blank space.